Contact Us

 Frequently Asked Questions (FAQ)

-Q1 What is Environmental Engineering?
+Q1 What is Environmental and Sustainability Engineering?

-Environmental Engineers save the planet and do much more — we are also the profession charged with protecting the public health.
-Environmental Engineering is an exciting profession for people who want to make significant contributions to sustainable development of society.
+Environmental and Sustainability Engineers save the planet and do much more — we are also the profession charged with protecting the public health.
+Environmental and Sustainability Engineering is an exciting profession for people who want to make significant contributions to sustainable development of society.
 It requires a strong understanding in all the major sciences (micro-macro biology, chemistry, and physics), mathematics, data analysis, engineering sciences, health sciences, energy resources, climate change science, circular economy and communication skills.
 As this discipline addresses growing concerns about environmental sustainability and public health-related issues, the job market potential is expected to grow locally and internationally.

 For more info, please visit our programme overview.